 Review by Frank Plowright

-Before starting work on Hip-Hop Family Tree, a project that looks to occupy him for several years yet, Ed Piskor delivered this well-conceived portrait of a computer hacker and his fate.
+Before starting work on Hip-Hop Family Tree, a project that occupied him for several years, Ed Piskor delivered this well-conceived portrait of a computer hacker and his fate.

 The oddly named Kevin Phenicle is a composite, based on the experiences of several hackers and their methods, although most prominently on Kevin Mitnick.
 Discovering early how to access private data in an era when computer security was in its infancy, Phenicle merely re-focusses his youthful talent for schemes to avoid paying out money he doesn’t have.
 He develops from manipulating phone systems via audio tones to hacking bulletin boards and copying games.
 When he oversteps the mark by fraudulently accessing phone company premises he’s caught and jailed.
 Violating the terms of his parole, he underestimates the authorities and has to go on the run.
 Piskor is even-handed in delivering the pro and con viewpoints of Phenicle’s activities via dialogue, but drawing Phenicle throughout with blank eyes, invoking the innocence of Little Orphan Annie is surely an indication of where his sympathies lie.